Williamlilkl/BaM-Construct/README.md

         public InputMode m_RightInputMode;

 Also when you want to use Vivox ensure to get your service credentials and enter these in the VivoxVoiceManager component in the main scene.

+Finally....
+Open the Scenes/SampleScene scene

+Let me know if you run into any issues